wp-plugins/woocommerce-bulk-discount/readme.txt

 fill information about discounts which will be visible on cart page.
 You can include HTML markup in the text - you can, for instance, include a link to your page with discount policy.
 In case you need the plugin to work well with product variations, make sure that the "Treat product variations separately" option is unchecked.
+Since version 2.0 you may choose to use flat discount applied to cart item subtotal.
+Optionally you may also modify the CSS styles for old value and new value which is displayed in the cart.
 Save the settings.

 2. Navigate to Products and choose a product for which you want to create discount policy.
 In Product Data panel, click Bulk Dicounts and optionally fill information about discount